Combating corruption and bribery

 Generally, the CMS compliance risks control is risk-based.
 As part of regular risk audits, for example in the form of workshops with relevant stakeholders in the respective units, the compliance risks are continuously checked for completeness and relevance.
 In addition, each relevant group unit is classified in 1 of 3 risk classes.
 External and internal indicators are used for this purpose, such as Transparency International’s indices, employee turnover rates and compliance maturity in past periods.

 A compliance programme with different intensities is defined for each risk class.
 It is based on the guidelines developed for each significant compliance risk and adopted by the Management Board.
-When it comes to combating corruption and bribery, this is one guideline for dealing with business partners, including a business partner assessment, and dealing with public officials.
+When it comes to combating corruption and bribery, this is one guideline for dealing with business partners, including guidelines for a business partner assessment, and dealing with public officials.

 Overall, the mentioned control and monitoring measures demonstrate an appropriate level of compliance maturity.